horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 > The systematic increase in the bitcoin price was ultimately due to the growing number of people interested in Bitcoin.

-Anyone can join the Bitcoin network as a node or as a wallet and start using it on equal terms as everyone else.
+Anyone can join the Bitcoin network and start using it on equal terms as everyone else.

 Bitcoin users typically participate in the role of a wallet.
 They send and receive payments.

+Some users participate by running one of the Bitcoin nodes hosting a live copy of the Bitcoin blockchain.

 Bitcoin nodes are the entities which process and validate transactions from wallets, as they happen on the Bitcoin network.
 Moreover, nodes keep the full history of transactions since very beginning.